lenguyentiendat/lenguyentiendat/README.md

 ### Hi there 👋
 My name is Le Nguyen Tien Dat

-Im studying at the University of Information Technology
+Im a sophomore  at the University of Information Technology - VNUHCM

 My specialization is computer science